pentagram-lang/pentagram-ideas/plans/continuation-marks.md

 When a continuation mark gets set, first it checks the call stack frame for the current item -- if it matches the current stack frame (i.e. during a tail call), then the current item is replaced.
 Otherwise, a new mark gets pushed to the stack and return address for the next call gets replaced by a special continuation mark unset routine.

-When the call stack pops past where a continuation mark was previously set, via normal returns or via exception stack unwinding, the memory used by the continuation mark must be deallocated.
+When the call stack pops past where a continuation mark was previously set, via normal returns or via error stack unwinding, the memory used by the continuation mark must be deallocated.
 To accomplish this, instead of returning to normal code, the return happens to a special continuation mark unset routine, which does the deallocation, pops the mark stack, and then jumps to the return address specified by mark's stack frame.

 ### Alternative implementations